 Be a Product Reviewer

-You might not realize this (I certainly didn’t when I first started trying to make money from weed) but the road to riches is often paved with bongs, vapes, edibles and pot gear.
+You might not realize this (I certainly didn’t when I started trying to make money from weed) but the road to riches is often paved with bongs, vapes, edibles and pot gear.

-Reviewing products is a great way to get free stuff (as well as free money).
+Reviewing products is a great way to get hooked up with free weed stuff (as well as free money).
 If you have a physical address readily available on your social media sites and website, you might find that some companies will reach out to you directly to review their products.
 Others might need some wooing, so don’t be afraid to proactively contact them.
 In return for providing you their product, you give them an honest product review and post it on your website and social media accounts.
 If you have a large enough audience you could actually charge for the review.
 Again, if you utilize YouTube, your website AND your Social Media accounts you will be sure to see results.

 There are upsides and downsides to gaining sponsorship in the cannabis industry, especially seeing as it’s not even a thing yet.
-I mean, have you seen ads of Snoop Dogg promoting Absolute Xtracts new line of Strawberry Kush vape pens on FX?
+I mean, have you seen ads of Snoop Dogg promoting Absolute Xtracts new line of Strawberry Kush vape pens on TLC?
 No, neither have I.

 You too could be the next Anthony Bourdain of pot by soliciting reputable cannabis companies to sponsor your travels.

 Another option is for you to simply sponsor your damn self.
 Yes, to make money you often have to invest in your greatest asset, which is YOU.
 You could travel on your own dime and do different reviews of dispensaries, cannabis events and personalities in the states and cities where weed is legal (or soon will be).
 With recreational and medical cannabis now legal in states such as Nevada and California, you could easily create your cult of pot personality.